 - Shadow IT assessment and management: CASBs offer much-needed insight into sanctioned and unsanctioned applications.
 Having visibility into cloud services can help uncover rogue applications while delivering a comprehensive picture of your risk profile and any security measures in place.

-- Data loss prevention: CASBs can prevent data leakage and unauthorized access to sensitive data like proprietary information, in addition to financial, health, social security, and credit card numbers.
-This involves using robust user verification to control cloud-native resources, especially during collaboration and sharing, while blocking shared document downloads.
+- Data loss prevention: CASBs can prevent data leakage and unauthorized access to sensitive data, such as proprietary information, financial, health, social security, and credit card numbers.
+This involves using robust user verification to control cloud-native resources, especially during collaboration and sharing, while blocking the downloads of shared documents.

-- Maintaining regulatory compliance: With tools like encryption, key management, and DLP, CASBs can provide sufficient protection to handle problems related to local laws and data residency – the physical or geographic location of an organization’s data or information.
-This can help your organization meet regulatory requirements.
-As a result, data is safeguarded throughout its lifecycle while meeting compliance.
+- Maintaining regulatory compliance: With tools like encryption, key management, and DLP, CASBs can provide sufficient protection to handle problems related to local laws and data residency—the physical or geographic location of an organization's data or information.
+This can help your organization meet regulatory requirements, safeguarding data throughout its lifecycle while meeting compliance.

 - Configuration auditing: Improper cloud configurations can create systemic risks for organizations.
 Unfortunately, most cybersecurity misconfigurations are self-inflicted.
 A recent Gartner report pointed out that 99% of cloud security failures are due to the customer.
 Configuration auditing with a CASB allows you to spot improper cloud misconfigurations, default passwords, and easily compromised settings.